nullThink/VendBot/README.md

 # VendBot
 Tufts University Mechanical Engineering Senior Design Collabots Roaming Vending Machine

+This code is a result of the Fall 2023 Senior Design class.

 # Updates:
 ## December 7, 2023
 - Added in styling updates to pages